Don't sleep on the power of sleep— try these 5 tips for a better night's restMay 02, 2023

 However, we're now realizing as a society just HOW crucial sleep is for good physical and mental health.

-In Matthew Walker’s book Why We Sleep, he dives deep into all things sleep and the fascinating research that surrounds this topic.
-Regardless of age, reduced amount and quality of sleep is associated with reduced ability to learn, increases in mental health disorders, more physical ailments, and higher rates of all-cause mortality.
+Matthew Walker’s book Why We Sleep explains that regardless of age, reduced amount and quality of sleep is associated with reduced ability to learn, increases in mental health disorders, more physical ailments, and higher rates of all-cause mortality.

 1. Refrain from dozing off for that post work or mid-afternoon nap

 There are 2 main components to our sleep cycle: circadian rhythm, and a chemical in our brains called adenosine.

 After waking up in the morning, your body begins accumulating adenosine.
 More adenosine = more sleepiness.
 Meanwhile, your circadian rhythm is running like an internal clock in your brain, telling your body when to sleep and when to wake.

 When you take a nap, you reset the amount of adenosine that has been building up throughout the day.
 This can cause difficulty falling asleep a few hours later when you’re getting ready for bed with depleted adenosine levels.